LucasFoulkes/obsidian-vault/Plans.md

 # Plans
-- robot stuff
+- robotics
 	- beam robots
-	- the furniture moving robot
+	- the furniture moving robot, small thing that kinda lifts from the botttom almost swarm.
-	- Lego robot
+	- 3d printed Lego-like robot
-	- humanoid selling stuff robot (VR machine)
+	- humanoid selling stuff robot (VR machine), for vr.
 	- whistle controlled robot
 	- Braitenberg vehicles
 - comics
 	- the robot on mats fighting other robots that seem like mythical stuff
 - painting art stuff
-	- the old relative president
+	- my ancestor who was president
 - music
 	- finish knowing all the piano songs
 	- learn guitar